-Kuala Lumpur, also known as KL The words Kuala Lumpur literally mean ‘Muddy Confluence’.
-Over the years Kuala Lumpur grew into an important Asian city.
-Within Malaysia Kuala Lumpur is seen as the center of the country; ‘it happens all’ in KL.
+The city’s name Kuala Lumpur, also known as KL, literally means, ‘Muddy Confluence.’
+Over the years, Kuala Lumpur grew into an important Asian city.
+Within Malaysia, Kuala Lumpur is seen as the center of the country; as they say, “it all happens in KL.”

 Kuala Lumpur has a year-round tropical climate which is warm and sunny, along with abundant rainfall.
-Shop til you drop in Bukit Bintang, gaze upon the city from the top of the Petronas Towers or find serenity in the parks.
+Shop ‘til you drop in Bukit Bintang, gaze upon the city from the top of the Petronas Towers or find serenity in its numerous parks.
 Day and night, Malaysia’s capital has something for everyone.

-PRIDE Foundation is a non-profit organization established in 2006, which aims to enhance awareness efforts and improve accessibility to treatment and care of breast cancer in Malaysia.
+PRIDE Foundation is a non-profit organization established in 2006, which aims to enhance awareness efforts and improve the accessibility of treatment and care of breast cancer patients in Malaysia.

-Datin Nurul Husna, Chairperson of Pink Polo Kuala Lumpur, quoted Helen Keller, “Alone we can do so little; together we can do so much.”
-Datin Nurul believes that women are strong role models and are able to achieve any goals they set, with determination and hard work.
-As part of a small group of women who play in a male dominated sport, these ladies prove that they are accomplished riders and polo players.
+Datin Nurul Husna, the chairperson of Pink Polo Kuala Lumpur, quoted Helen Keller, “Alone we can do so little; together we can do so much.”
+She believes that women are strong role models and are able to achieve any goals they set, with determination and hard work.
+As part of a small group of women who play in a male-dominated sport, these ladies prove that they are accomplished polo players.

 About the Royal Malaysian Polo Association

 The Royal Malaysian Polo Association was founded in 1922.
 It is the governing body of the sport of polo in Malaysia.
-The Royal Malaysian Polo Association is recognised by and is affiliated to the Federation of International Polo, Hurlingham Polo Association and Olympic Council of Malaysia.
+The Royal Malaysian Polo Association is recognized by and is affiliated to the Federation of International Polo, Hurlingham Polo Association, and Olympic Council of Malaysia.

 The association comprises of twelve affiliated clubs in Malaysia and two associated clubs in Thailand and Singapore.
 There are 300 registered polo players in Malaysia.

-The Royal Malaysian Polo Association organises three polo leagues and two other tournaments played every year.
-It will host the FIP World Cup Zone D Playoffs in February 2017 and organise polo at the 29th South East Asian Games in August 2017.
+The Royal Malaysian Polo Association organizes three polo leagues and two other tournaments played every year.
+It will host the FIP World Cup Zone D Playoffs in February 2017 and organize polo at the 29th Southeast Asian Games in August 2017.

 About The Royal Selangor Polo Club

-The Club has XXX number of stables for member’s horses, has an active riding section, and polo is played four times a week, weather permitting.
+The Club has stables for member’s horses, has an active riding section, and polo is played four times a week, weather permitting.
 It also has one of the oldest bars in Kuala Lumpur.